kellyruthkimball/AU-data-spring2020/assignment4.md

 Analyzed where contributions were made to by searching under the column “committee_name.”
 Did light data “cleaning” by manually deleting rows that had employers labeled anything other than the New York Times

-## Nut graf: Of the 566 employees of the New York Times, 100% donated to campaigns or organizations affiliated with the Democtatic party.
+## Nut graf: Of the 566 employees of the New York Times with recorded campaign contributions, 100% donated to campaigns or organizations affiliated with the Democtatic party.
 For a newspaper that reports intimately across the country and world, is this okay?